-- Installation is the reverse of removal. - Replace the O-ring of the rear shock absorber bolt (upper) with a new one. - Apply grease to the lip of oil seals. - OBe sure to install the oil seals to the shock absorber. - Fit the O-ring and washer, and then install them.
+- Installation is the reverse of removal. - Replace the O-ring of the rear shock absorber bolt (upper) with a new one. - Apply grease to the lip of oil seals. - OBe sure to install the oil seals to the shock absorber. - Install the rear shock absorber so that the label side faces to inside. - Tighten: